1. Top safety tips

-- Causa is a casserole layered with avocados, potatoes and other ingredients; it's served cold.
+- Causa is a potato casserole layered with avocados and other ingredients; it's served cold.

-- Aji de Gallina is a spicy chicken stew made with condensed milk, bread and Parmesan cheese.
+- Aji de gallina is a spicy chicken stew made with condensed milk or cream, bread and Parmesan cheese.
 Its bright yellow colour comes from the aji chilli.

 - Lomo saltado is a stir-fry-like dish with beef, tomatoes and onions over fried potatoes and rice.